ClojureBridge/tones/curriculum/01-piano-chords.md

 ### Download the project

-Meg has already learned ClojureBridge has a template project for Overtone.
-The first thing to get started is to *clone* that project using `git` command.
+Meg learned that ClojureBridge already has a template project for Overtone.
+The first thing to do to get started is to *clone* that project using `git` command.

 Meg opened the terminal and typed the command: